GoogleChrome/developer.chrome.com/site/en/docs/webstore/review-process/index.md

 {% endDetailsSummary %}

+Use the following steps to appeal a developer account suspension.

+1. Open the [One Stop Support contact form][page-oss-form].
-1. "My developer account"
+2. Select "My developer account".
-2. "My account was suspended".
+3. Select "My account was suspended".
-3. Provide additional details as requested by the form.
+4. Provide additional details as requested by the form.

 {% endDetails %}